unagent/zai/README.md

 # zAI - Zero Integration AI writing plugin for minimalists.

-AI made efficient and controllable -- in any text editor,
+AI made efficient and controllable -- in any text editor (VSC, Obsidian et cetera).

+For best experience I recommend editor that automatically reloads files changed on the disk (as plugin edits files in the background).

 ## Goals:
 - 🎯🤖 **Precise control over what the AI is doing**.
 No need for elaborate natural language 🗣️ descriptions.
 Control AI precisely with a few ⌨️ macros typed directly in the editor.